prajakta192/amazon-clone/README.md

 # Introduction : MERAN Amazon-clone
-This is a code repository for the MERAN Amazone-clone Project.
+This is a code repository for the MERAN Amazon-clone Project.
 @the end we will create a full Responsive amazon clone.
 We're going to use React on the front end, with NodeJS + expressjs  on the back end.

 ## Front end setup